Around France

 Three Very Good Reasons to Visit Orange, France

 Not everyone who goes to Provence makes a stop in Orange, France.
-I’m not sure why because it’s not that far from popular places like Avignon and Châteauneuf-du-Pape.
-Plus, it’s an extraordinary place to visit.
+I’m unsure why because it’s not far from famous places like Avignon and Châteauneuf-du-Pape.
+Plus, it’s an extraordinary place to visit

-I’ve been to visit Orange, France three times now.
-For three different reasons.
+I’ve been to Orange, France, thrice for three reasons.
 The first visit was with my son when he came to Uzés to see me for the first time.
-It was literally a “drive by” to take photos of the Triumphal Arch and the Roman Theatre (Théâtre Antique) and to stop at Vaison-la-Romaine.
-Mon fils loves to go to as many UNESCO World Heritage Sites as possible.
-He’s also a wonderful photographer, so most of the photos I’m sharing with you are his.
-The second visit to Orange was to attend the opera, Madame Butterfly, at the Théâtre Antique d’Orange.
-The third trip was for a meeting of Network Provence (women’s business group) that gave me another chance to explore the theatre and town.
+It was a “drive-by” to take photos of the Triumphal Arch and the Roman Theatre (Théâtre Antique) and stop at Vaison-la-Romaine.
+Mon fils love to go to as many UNESCO World Heritage Sites as possible.
+He’s also an excellent photographer, so I share most of his photos.
+The second visit to Orange was to attend the opera Madame Butterfly at the Théâtre Antique d’Orange.
+The third trip was for a meeting of Network Provence (women’s business group), which gave me another chance to explore the theatre and town.

-Orange is a town of just over 30,000 only 20 kms (12.7 miles) away from Avignon.
+Orange is a town of just over 30,000, only 20 km (12.7 miles) from Avignon.
 It was founded as a Roman city in 35 BC.
-Like Nimes, Orange was established by Roman soldiers who were awarded with land for their service.
-Also like Nimes, the town was a cultural center with impressive structures like the Roman theatre, built before 25 BC.
+Like Nimes, Orange was established by Roman soldiers who were awarded land for their service.
+Also, like Nimes, the town was a cultural center with impressive structures, such as the Roman theatre, built before 25 BC.

 1) The Roman Theatre (Théâtre Antique d’Orange) is the first good reason to visit Orange, France

-One of the best preserved theatres from Roman times, the Théâtre Antique was classified as a UNESCO World Heritage Site in 1981.
-It still has its original stage wall which serves as the external wall.
+One of the best-preserved theatres from Roman times, the Théâtre Antique was classified as a UNESCO World Heritage Site in 1981.
+It still has its original stage wall, which is the external wall.
 Once covered by an awning, the stage is now covered with glass.
-The theatre is has three tiers which can seat up to 9.000 spectators.
-The best seats are up front although none are what you would call comfortable.
-Hard as a rock, matter of fact.
+The theatre has three tiers, which can seat up to 9,000 spectators.
+The best seats are up front, although none are what you would call comfortable.
+Hard as a rock, as a matter of fact.

 visit Orange, France